 The Welsh Government will return to the publication of sub-national qualifications outcomes data in relation to 2022/23 later this year, which has already been announced by the Minister for Education and Welsh Language.
-This means that latest examination results information will again be publicly available, alongside a range of appropriate contextual information, that are more in line with pre-pandemic outcomes and comparably less impacted by COVID-19, reducing many of the risks associated with release of 2021/22 data.
+This means that latest examination results information will again be publicly available, alongside a range of appropriate contextual information, that are more in line with pre-pandemic outcomes and comparably less impacted by COVID-19.

-In addition, releasing elements of 2021/22 school level results, particularly in advance of the availability of the 2022/23 data above, contrary to assurances provided by the Minister for Education and Welsh Language to the Education sector could undermine the trust between the education sector and Welsh Ministers and could hinder any future co-operation, the kind that was essential in responding to the pandemic for the benefit of all learners.
+In addition, releasing 2021/22 school level results, contrary to assurances provided by the Minister for Education and Welsh Language to the education sector could undermine the trust between the sector and Welsh Ministers and could hinder any future co-operation, the kind that was essential in responding to the pandemic for the benefit of all learners.